mcci-catena/MCCI_Sigfox_Image/BUILD_NOTE.md

    * currentRegion - current radio configuration (zone)
    * txPower - transmission power
    * printLog - print a	Log line function, NULL if no log expected
+   * eepromBase - eeprom offset for the sigfox lib

 	Currently a structure with the following API is pass to the driver to inject these parameters
 	```C